DIPlib/diplib/changelogs/diplib_next.md

   must be compatible.
 If one of the operands is a scalar image, the normal element-wise multiplication is applied.
 One of the operands can be a single pixel (a list of numbers).

+- Added `dip.MeasurementTool.Configure` to allow measurement features to be configured.

 ### Changed functionality

 - Operators overloaded for `dip.Image` objects can use lists of numbers as a second argument, which is interpreted as a 0D tensor image (column vector).
 This makes `img / img[0]` possible.

-- When PyDIPjavaio fails to load, the error is no longer displayed immediately.
+- When *PyDIPjavaio* fails to load, the error is no longer displayed immediately.
 Instead, it is shown when `dip.ImageRead()` fails.
 The error message is also a bit more helpful.
   See [issue #106](https://github.com/DIPlib/diplib/issues/106).